 Study abroad experiences range from short travel courses through JHU, such as Intersession Abroad, to summer programs, to semester- or year-long programs through JHU or other institutions.
 Most students study abroad during their junior year, but it may be more appropriate in the summer after the sophomore or junior year, especially if a student is pursuing a credit-intensive double-major or has changed majors in the middle of their academic career.
-More information about setting up a study abroad experience can be found at the JHU Study Abroad Office website.
+More information about setting up a study abroad experience can be found at the JHU Global Education Office website.

 Where to Go

 Environmental and sustainability-related program locations range from developed countries in Europe, Australia, and New Zealand to developing countries in Central and South America, Africa, and Asia.
 Some programs are very science-oriented with a focus on issues such as tropical reef or rainforest conservation, and others focus more on policy issues, such as cutting-edge sustainability strategies in northern European countries.
 The best environmental study abroad programs usually involve students in ongoing research projects or have students engage in independent research on site.
 Links to a number of these programs can be found in the sidebar.
-A number of these specialized programs have been approved by the JHU Study Abroad Office.
+A number of these specialized programs have been approved by the JHU Global Education Office.